 On Sept.
 13, 1983, the Canadiens signed undrafted free agent Brian Skrudland.
 He eventually made the NHL in 1985 and is best remembered for scoring the fastest overtime goal in Stanley Cup Final history.

-The Bruins signed free agent Joe Mullen, on Sept.
-13, 1995, after he spent the previous five seasons with the Penguins.
-The future Hall of Famer was limited to just 37 games in his lone seasons with Boston, scoring eight goals and 15 points.
+The Bruins signed free agent Joe Mullen on Sept.
+13, 1995, after spending the previous five seasons with the Penguins.
+The future Hall of Famer was limited to just 37 games in his lone season with Boston, scoring eight goals and 15 points.

-The two-time Norris Trophy winner has played in 109 games for the Sharks the last two seasons and scored nine goals and 85 points.
+The two-time Norris Trophy winner has played 211 games for the Sharks the last four seasons and scored 27 goals and 142 points.

 Happy Birthday to You